MasteryEducation/SecuritiesExamsMastery.ca/content/csc/4/5/index.md

 - [ ] Assuming bond prices generally rise as interest rates rise.
 - [ ] Eliminating equity investments during monetary tightening.

-> **Explanation:** Scenario analysis examines different interest rate environments to measure the potential impact on a portfolio.
-This proactive approach helps in adjusting asset allocations strategically.
+> **Explanation:**( Scenario analysis examines different interest rate environments to measure the potential impact on a portfolio.
+This proactive approach helps in adjusting asset allocations strategically.)

----

 ### The relationship between interest rates and inflation is:
 - [x] True